(...aka "Thanks Mum! You're the best!")

 - ASP.NET MVC

-Completely missing from this is the life-long learning of code patterns and architectures (up to and including practical Microservice patterns), and all the different feature development practices (Waterfall, Agile, SCRUM, Kanban, TDD, FDD).
+Add to this life-long learning of code patterns and architectures (up to and including practical Microservice patterns), and all the different feature development practices (Waterfall, Agile, SCRUM, Kanban, TDD, FDD).

 I did a good stint in physical networking that I'm happy to forget about. vNETs rule!